A Modern Theory of Cross-Validation through the Lens of Stability: Regression Model Selection Under Squared Loss

 \subsection{Bibliographic Notes}

-The pairwise model selection consistency of $K$-fold CV under the least squares regression model is largely based on \cite{yang2007consistency}.
-Our \Cref{thm:3.1-yang-consistency} corresponds to Theorem 1 in \cite{yang2007consistency}, with two notable distinctions and improvements.
-First, unlike Yang's Theorem 1, which would require (in our notation) $\sqrt{n_\te}\psi_{2,n_\tr}\rightarrow\infty$, we only require $n_\te \Psi_{2,n}\stackrel{P}{\rightarrow}\infty$, a $\sqrt{n_\te}$-factor weaker than Yang's condition.
-This improvement is achieved by correctly tracking the exact level of variability of the excess loss functions given the fitted regression function in Equation \eqref{eq:3.1-cond-var-bound}.
-As shown in \Cref{exa:3.1-simple-example}, our condition captures the correct sufficient condition in this simple example.
-Second, our result is stated without the ``convergence at exact rate'' condition, which is required in Yang's Theorem 1.
-This simplification comes from a streamlined treatment.
+The pairwise model selection consistency of $K$-fold CV in mean regression under the squared loss is largely based on \cite{yang2007consistency}.
+Our \Cref{thm:3.1-yang-consistency} is a simplified version of Theorem 1 in \cite{yang2007consistency}, which covers more general tail conditions.
+As shown in \Cref{exa:3.1-simple-example}, the condition $n_{\te}\psi_{2,n_\tr}\rightarrow\infty$ captures the correct sufficient condition in this simple example.
+In terms of difference, our result is stated without the ``convergence at exact rate'' condition, which is required in Yang's Theorem 1.
+This simplification comes from a more streamlined treatment.
 Earlier investigations of model selection consistency by cross-validation include \cite{Zhang93,Shao93}.

-The online model selection problem is motivated from recent developments in nonparametric stochastic approximation, such as kernel SGD \citep{kivinen2004online,dieuleveut2016nonparametric} and sieve SGD \citep{zhang2022sieve,quan2024optimal}.
+The online model selection problem is motivated by recent developments in nonparametric stochastic approximation, such as kernel SGD \citep{kivinen2004online,dieuleveut2016nonparametric} and sieve SGD \citep{zhang2022sieve,quan2024optimal}.
 The rolling validation and weighted rolling validation results are based on \cite{zhang2023online}, which contains a detailed treatment of the diverging candidate set setting, as well as numerical examples demonstrating the practical advantage of wRV over traditional CV model selection.

-\cite{wang2006estimation} attempted to generalize the CV model selection consistency result in the form of \cite{yang2007consistency} to the setting of binary classification, requiring an accurate estimate of the conditional probability of $Y$ given $X$ used for a re-sampling step.
+This section focuses on mean regression with squared loss.
+A natural question is whether similar results can be obtained for more general learning problems and loss functions.
+In this direction, \cite{yang2006comparing} developed CV model selection consistency in binary classification that parallels \Cref{subsec:3.1-yang07} and \cite{yang2007consistency}. \cite{wang2006estimation} also attempted to obtain a similar extension, requiring an accurate estimate of the conditional probability of $Y$ given $X$ used for a resampling step.
 In contrast, the proofs of the consistency results in this section mainly rely on the concentration of loss functions around their mean values.
-The general tools developed in \Cref{subsec:bousquet_consistency}, \Cref{subsec:bousquet_concentration}, \Cref{subsec:concentration_ineq} could be used to provide useful results to establish similar model selection guarantees for general loss functions.
+The general tools developed in \Cref{subsec:bousquet_consistency}, \Cref{subsec:bousquet_concentration}, and \Cref{subsec:concentration_ineq} could be used to provide useful results to establish similar model selection guarantees for general loss functions and online algorithms.

 The model selection consistency of cross-validation has also been studied outside of the i.i.d. case.
 For example, \cite{racine2000consistent} developed a variant of cross-validation for consistent time series model selection.
 Some early explorations of methods similar to the weighted rolling validation in the time series forecasting setting include \cite{wei1992predictive,ing2007accumulated}.
 In the network analysis literature, \cite{chen2018network,li2020network,qin2022consistent} used different sample splitting and cross-validation techniques for community-structured network model selection.